landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

          if !callbacks_addr.is_null() {
 ```

 This code *worked*, but it didn't work for long.
-I obviously had no idea how thread-local storage worked, and soon discovered that in my multi-threaded application I was _again_ getting similar crashes because the TLS data was bad.
+I obviously had no idea how thread-local storage worked, and soon discovered that in a multi-threaded application I was _again_ getting similar crashes because the TLS data was bad.
 Through much pain and debugging I ended up learning:

-1. Changing the thread-local storage for your current thread is obviously not enough.
+- Changing the thread-local storage for your current thread is obviously not enough.
 New threads that spawn won't have the modifications I did above, so they'll have "default" TLS without my module included since the changes I did above are only reflected for the current thread.
 Duh.

-2. TLS is allocated in slots for the current thread and each slot is a pointer to the TLS data.
+- TLS is allocated in slots for the current thread and each slot is a pointer to the TLS data.

-3. Windows keeps a cache of TLS directories for each loaded module, which makes solving the above for new threads pretty challenging.
+- Windows keeps a cache of TLS directories for each loaded module, which means you can't just pave over the hijacked module's TLS data with your new TLS data and things will "just work".
+You'll have to update the cache.

 ### Fixing TLS Data

-In the above section I mentioned that Windows keeps a cache of TLS directories for each loaded module, and I think this is a critical reason why the reflective PE loaders I sampled didn't bother with TLS data ((only one loader sampled seemed to support TLS data)[https://github.com/DarthTon/Blackbone/blob/5ede6ce50cd8ad34178bfa6cae05768ff6b3859b/src/BlackBone/ManualMap/Native/NtLoader.cpp#L153]).
+In the above section I mentioned that Windows keeps a cache of TLS directories for each loaded module, and I think this is a critical reason why the reflective PE loaders I sampled didn't bother with TLS data ([only one loader sampled seemed to support TLS data](https://github.com/DarthTon/Blackbone/blob/5ede6ce50cd8ad34178bfa6cae05768ff6b3859b/src/BlackBone/ManualMap/Native/NtLoader.cpp#L153)).

 I really only discovered this by painfully debugging and figuring out the application only crashed when spawning new threads, that the crashes were relating to data in TLS, and figuring that something must be wrong with the TLS data.

 It finally clicked when I noticed that the `ThreadLocalStoragePointer` for the crashing thread's TEB didn't match the spawning thread's...